Bayes Factors for Peri-Null Hypotheses

-This subplot also shows the mean (solid red curve) and the 97.5\% and 2.5\% quantiles (dotted red curves above and below the solid curve respectively) based on the asymptotic normal result of \refThm{thmAsymptoticDistributionPeriNull}.
-The black curves represent the analogous quantities based on simulated normal data with \( \mu=0.167 \), \( \sigma=1 \) based on 1,000 replications at sample sizes \( n=100, 200, 300, \ldots, 10,000 \).
+\begin{sloppypar} This subplot also shows the mean (solid green curve) and the 97.5\% and 2.5\% quantiles (dotted green curves above and below the solid curve respectively) based on the asymptotic normal result of \refThm{thmAsymptoticDistributionPeriNull}.
+The black curves represent the analogous quantities based on simulated normal data with \( \mu=0.167 \), \( \sigma=1 \) based on 1,000 replications at sample sizes \( n=100, 200, 300, \ldots, 10000 \). \end{sloppypar}

 Observe that for small sample sizes, the simulated peri-null Bayes factors are more concentrated on small values.
 In this regime the concentration of the peri-null prior dominates, and the Laplace approximation of \( p(Y^{n} \, | \, \Hc_{\widetilde{0}}) \) is still inaccurate.
-As expected, the Laplace approximation becomes accurate sooner, whenever the peri-null prior is less concentrated.
-The top right subplot depicts results of \( \log \BF_{1 \widetilde{0}}(Y^{n} \, ; \, 0.10, 1) \) under \( \mu=0.314 \) and \( \sigma=1 \), which converges in probability to \( \log(10) \).